Alexander Shokhin: In the government

-From August 26 to November 10, 1991 — Minister of Labor of the RSFSR.
+From 26 August to 10 November 1991, he served as the Minister of Labor of the Russian SFSR.

-Since November 6, 1991 — Deputy Chairman of the Government of the RSFSR on social policy issues.
+Since 6 November 1991, he was the Deputy Chairman of the Government of the RSFSR on social policy issues.

-From November 10, 1991 to June 14, 1992 — Minister of Labor and Employment of the RSFSR/The Russian Federation of the year.
+From 10 November 1991 to 14 June 1992, he was the Minister of Labor and Employment of the RSFSR/The Russian Federation of the year.

-Since December 23, 1992 — Deputy Chairman of the Government of the Russian Federation).
-From December 25, 1993 to January 20, 1994 — Deputy Chairman of the Council of Ministers — Government of the Russian Federation.
+Since 23 December 1992, he was the Deputy Chairman of the Government of the Russian Federation).
+From 25 December 1993 to 20 January 1994, he was the Deputy Chairman of the Council of Ministers — Government of the Russian Federation.

-1993-1994 — Chairman of the Russian Agency for International Cooperation and Development.
+From 1993 to 1994, he served as the Chairman of the Russian Agency for International Cooperation and Development.

 Since December 1993, he has been a deputy of the State Duma of the Federal Assembly of the Russian Federation of the first convocation, a member of the Party of Russian Unity and Accord faction.

-From January 20 to November 6, 1994 — Minister of Economy of the Russian Federation.
+From 20 January to 6 November 1994, he was the Minister of Economy of the Russian Federation.

-From March 23 to November 6, 1994 — Deputy Chairman of the Government of the Russian Federation.
+From 23 March to 6 November 1994, he served as the Deputy Chairman of the Government of the Russian Federation.

 In the State Duma

-In 1995, he took an active part in the creation of the VOPD «Our Home – Russia», was deputy chairman of the Political Council of the NDR.
+In 1995, he took an active part in the creation of the VOPD "Our Home – Russia", was deputy chairman of the Political Council of the NDR.

 Since December 1995, he has been a deputy of the State Duma of the Federal Assembly of the Russian Federation of the second convocation.

-In 1996-1997 — First Deputy Chairman of the State Duma.
+From 1996 to 1997, he served as the First Deputy Chairman of the State Duma.

 In September 1998, he was appointed Deputy Chairman of the Government of the Russian Federation in the Yevgeny Primakov's Cabinet, but even before the official resignation of his deputy powers in October 1998, he resigned from this position.

-Since December 1999 — Deputy of the State Duma of the Federal Assembly of the Russian Federation of the third convocation in the Tushinsky electoral district of Moscow as an independent candidate, member of the People's Deputy group, Chairman of the Committee on Credit Organizations and Financial Markets, member of the Commission on Restructuring, Insolvency (Bankruptcy) and Liquidation of Credit Organizations, member of the Commission on Public Debt and Foreign Assets of the Russian Federation, Chairman of the Interdepartmental Commission of the Security Council of Russia on Economic Security, head of the parliamentary delegations to the Parliamentary Assembly of the Council of Europe and the Deputy Chairman of the Parliamentary Assembly of the Council of Europe from Russia.
+Since December 1999, he was the Deputy of the State Duma of the Federal Assembly of the Russian Federation of the third convocation in the Tushinsky electoral district of Moscow as an independent candidate, member of the People's Deputy group, Chairman of the Committee on Credit Organizations and Financial Markets, member of the Commission on Restructuring, Insolvency (Bankruptcy) and Liquidation of Credit Organizations, member of the Commission on Public Debt and Foreign Assets of the Russian Federation, Chairman of the Interdepartmental Commission of the Security Council of Russia on Economic Security, head of the parliamentary delegations to the Parliamentary Assembly of the Council of Europe and the Deputy Chairman of the Parliamentary Assembly of the Council of Europe from Russia.

-In October 2002 he prematurely resigned as a deputy of the State Duma of the Federal Assembly of the Russian Federation.
+In October 2002, he prematurely resigned as a deputy of the State Duma of the Federal Assembly of the Russian Federation.